pytorch/audio/docs/source/index.rst

 model implementations and application components.

 .. note::
-    Starting with version 2.8, we are refactoring TorchAudio to transition it into a maintenance phase.
+    Starting with version 2.8, TorchAudio has transitioned into a maintenance phase.
 As a result:

-    - Some APIs are deprecated in 2.8 and will be removed in 2.9.
+    - Some APIs were deprecated in 2.8 and removed in 2.9.
-    - The decoding and encoding capabilities of PyTorch for both audio and video are being consolidated into TorchCodec.
+    - The decoding and encoding capabilities of PyTorch for both audio and video have been consolidated into TorchCodec.

     Please see https://github.com/pytorch/audio/issues/3902 for more information.